AxelDolislager/guac-entra-groupname-mapper/README.md

 Guacamole normally receives only group GUIDs from Entra ID tokens, which makes group-based authorization hard to manage.
 This extension intercepts the authenticated user after login, resolves group GUIDs via Microsoft Graph, and exposes the corresponding group display names to Guacamole.

 As a result, administrators can use Azure group names directly in Guacamole for permissions and access control instead of unreadable GUIDs.

+---

+Please note this repo is still under development.
+I, myself do not have a lot of experience with java.
+Feel free to contribute to this repo.